Asphalt Shingle Roofing Cost in 2026 (Per Sq Ft & Per Square)

 Metal Roof vs. Shingles Cost in 2026: Is Metal Worth 2-3x the Price?

 Metal Roof vs. Shingles: Cost, Lifespan & ROI Compared (2026) A metal roof costs $12-$18 per square foot installed in 2026, compared to $3.50-$6 per square foot for asphalt shingles.
 For a standard 2,000 square foot roof, that translates to $24,000-$36,000 for standing seam metal versus $7,000-$12,000 for architectural shingles.
 However, metal roofing lasts 40-70 years versus 15-30 years for asphalt, which means the 60-year total cost of ownership can actually favor metal by $2,000-$12,000 depending on the material you choose.
-I have been working on residential roofing projects across the Midwest for close to fifteen years.
-In 2019, I watched a client tear off a 22-year-old three-tab shingle roof and replace it with standing seam metal for $31,400.
-Last summer, I visited that same house during a hailstorm inspection tour.
-The metal roof had zero damage.
-Three houses on the same block with asphalt shingles had $8,000-$14,000 in claims....
+A telling comparison from the Midwest roofing market: in 2019, a 22-year-old three-tab shingle roof was torn off and replaced with standing seam metal for $31,400.
+Years later, during a hailstorm inspection tour of that same neighborhood, the metal roof had zero damage, while three houses on the same block with asphalt shingles had $8,000-$14,000 in claims.
+That single comparison says more about lifetime roofing value than any spreadsheet...

 Standing Seam vs. Corrugated Metal Roof Cost in 2026: Which Is Worth It?

 Standing Seam vs. Corrugated Metal Roof: Cost Comparison for 2026 Standing seam metal roofing costs $8-$16 per square foot installed in 2026, while corrugated metal runs $4-$12/sq ft -- making standing seam roughly 40-60% more expensive upfront.
 For a 1,500 sq ft roof, corrugated metal costs $6,000-$18,000 and standing seam runs $12,000-$24,000.
 The premium buys concealed fasteners, a 40-70 year lifespan (vs 30-45 for corrugated), and significantly less maintenance.
-I have installed both types on residential projects throughout the mid-Atlantic, and the fastener system is the core difference everything else flows from.
-On a standing seam roof I installed in Solebury five years ago, the concealed clips allow the panels to expand and contract with temperature changes without any stress on the fasteners.
-A corrugated roof I installed the same year in Quakertown has exposed screws that I have already re-tightened twice because the thermal cycling loosens the neoprene washers....
+The fastener system is the core difference everything else flows from.
+On a standing seam roof installed in Solebury five years ago, the concealed clips allow the panels to expand and contract with temperature changes without any stress on the fasteners.
+A corrugated roof installed the same year in Quakertown has exposed screws that have already needed re-tightening twice because the thermal cycling loosens the neoprene washers.
+Those loosened screws are where leaks start.
+Use our Metal Roofing Calculator(/construction/metal-roofing-calculator) and Roofing...

 How Much Does a New Roof Cost in 2026?
 (By Material & Roof Size)